• Skip to primary navigation

 Microneedling

 This procedure involves a rolling or stamping device that pierces the skin with tiny needles.
-Microneedling treats PIH by breaking up melanin clusters and encouraging skin cell regeneration to create healthy, unpigmented new tissue.
+Microneedling treats dark spots by breaking up melanin clusters and encouraging skin cell regeneration to create healthy, unpigmented new tissue.

 Fastest Treatments

-The fastest treatment for PIH is a chemical peel.
+The fastest treatment for fading dark spots is a chemical peel.
 Peels have an immediate brightening effect on the skin, with full results after about three days.
-Even if you ultimately decide to have another peel to treat the PIH further, even one peel will create a noticeable change in your dark spots.
+Should you ultimately decide to have another peel to treat the PIH further, even one peel will provide an immediate improvement.

 Microdermabrasion also has an immediate effect, with full results after 24 hours.
-However, it is a comparatively gentle procedure and requires multiple sessions spaced a few weeks apart.
-The number of sessions required depends on the severity of your PIH; four to six is the usual amount.
+However, it is a comparatively gentle procedure and requires multiple sessions spread out over several weeks.
+The number of sessions required depends on the severity of your PIH; 4–6 is the norm.

 Microneedling results are visible after 24–48 hours, but like microdermabrasion, it requires multiple sessions over several months to break up the melanin clusters fully.

-The efficacy of any treatment also depends on the rest of your skin care routine.
-While treating PIH, wear a sunscreen of at least 30 SPF every day to prevent dark marks from becoming even darker due to sun exposure.
+The efficacy of any treatment also depends on your skin care routine.
+While treating PIH, wear a sunscreen of at least 30 SPF every day to prevent dark marks from deepening in color further due to sun exposure.

 Removing Dark Spots on Different Skin Types